Have a Question About Retirement? We’re Happy to Help. No Sales Pitch, No Obligation.

 Social Security

-Before turning on your social security benefits, consider if waiting will dramatically increase your expected monthly income or not.
+Before turning on your social security benefits, consider whether waiting will dramatically increase your expected monthly income or not.
 If you are past the age of 70, this won’t apply.
 If you are around the age of 62, waiting could mean a larger payout in the future.

 Tax-Deferred Retirement Accounts

 Traditional IRA, 457, SEP IRA, 401(k), and 403(b) accounts are taxed once withdrawals begin to be made.
-Withdrawals can be voluntary as a form of retirement income or they may be required depending on your age as a yearly required minimum distribution (RMD).
+Withdrawals can be voluntary as a form of retirement income, or they may be required depending on your age as a yearly required minimum distribution (RMD).
 It’s usually best to wait to withdraw from these accounts for as long as possible to avoid the tax liability.

 Roth IRA Accounts

-Like most tax-related retirement advice, there is no one size fits all.
+Like most tax-related retirement advice, there is no one-size-fits-all all.
 This is why speaking with an advisory firm can develop a retirement roadmap that is unique to you and can be a great step towards protecting your future.
-For assistance in making these decisions or to schedule a complimentary financial review with Moore’s Wealth Management, click here or call our office at 770-535-5000, where a staff-member is awaiting your call Monday through Friday, 9AM to 5PM.
+For assistance in making these decisions or to schedule a complimentary financial review with Moore’s Wealth Management, click here or call our office at 770-535-5000, where a staff member is awaiting your call Monday through Friday, 9 AM to 5 PM.

 SOURCE: